arc-eng/cli/README.md

   --help                    Show this message and exit.

 Commands:
-  edit     ✍️ Let PR Pilot edit a file for you. grab     🤲 Grab commands, prompts and plans from other repositories. history  📜 Access recent tasks. plan     📋 Let PR Pilot execute a plan for you. run      🚀 Run a saved command. task     🛠️Create a new task for PR Pilot.
+  config   🔧 Customize PR Pilots behavior. edit     ✍️ Let PR Pilot edit a file for you. grab     🤲 Grab commands, prompts and plans from other repositories. history  📜 Access recent tasks. plan     📋 Let PR Pilot execute a plan for you. run      🚀 Run a saved command. task     ➕ Create a new task for PR Pilot.

 ```